-Most survey datasets are available to download in SPSS, Stata and tab-delimited (suitable for use in MS Excel) formats.
-Other UK Data Service systems, including Nesstar, provide other data formats, such as Statistica and Dbase.
+The majority of our survey datasets are available to download in SPSS, Stata and tab-delimited (suitable for use in MS Excel) formats.

 Our international macrodata are available online via UKDS.Stat or the IMF eLibrary.
 Data/tables can be downloaded in MS Excel and comma-separated formats.

-Data from the census are accessed via bespoke tools to produce extracts online which can then be read into a spreadsheet or mapping package using boundary data in a variety of formats.
-Take a look at Census Support explore online data page for more details.
+Access to census data is via bespoke tools that produce extracts online which can then be read into a spreadsheet or mapping package using boundary data in a variety of formats.
+Take a look at the Census Support explore online data page for more details.

 Qualitative data formats include MS Excel, MS Word and RTF.

-Further information about the data formats we provide is available at Download and data formats FAQ.
+There is further information about the data formats we provide at Download and data formats FAQ.

-Data required for non-commercial purposes can be downloaded at no cost.
-If data are requested on portable media, e.g. CD, handling and postage and packing fees will apply.
+Data required for non-commercial purposes can be downloaded, or accessed, at no cost.
+Charges will apply if the data are to be used for a commercial purpose.
 See Charges for further details.

-Discover contains a full study description for each dataset and also provides access to online documentation and variable lists.
-Online documentation includes user guides that contain information on how to use the data, how the data were collected, and usually the original questionnaires or topic guides.
+The Documentation tab includes user guides on how to use the data, how the data were collected, and usually the original questionnaires or topic guides.
 Online variable lists provide the variable names and variable and value labels.

-Nesstar provides details for all the variables within datasets available via the Nesstar system, displaying the full question text, frequency counts and other summary statistics.
+Nesstar provides details for all the variables within the datasets available via the Nesstar system, which includes the full question text, frequency counts and other summary statistics.

-Support is available to help users locate and acquire data from other archives within Europe and worldwide.
-For example, we can obtain data from the Inter-university Consortium for Political and Social Research (ICPSR) in the USA (for UK users), and from archives which are members of CESSDA ERIC.
+We can help users locate data from other archives in Europe and worldwide.
+We can also obtain data from the Inter-university Consortium for Political and Social Research (ICPSR) in the USA for UK users.

 Macrodata are data aggregated to a country or regional level.
 The international macro datasets in the UK Data Service contain socio-economic time series data for a range of countries over a substantial time period.
-Further details are available from international macrodata; you can also click on the filter Data Type and choose International macrodata.
+There are further details are available from international macrodata; you can also click on the filter Data Type and choose International macrodata.

 Access to ReShare datasets depends on the access level that the depositor has set for each file: